What is Neptune like?

 - Diameter: 30,775 miles

 - Distance from the Sun: 8th planet from the sun, 2.8 billion miles

 Neptune is the eighth and furthest planet from the sun.
 Neptune's atmosphere gives it a blue color which is fitting with it being named after the Roman god of the sea.
-Neptune is a gas giant, meaning that its surface is gas rather than a hard rocky surface like earth.
+Neptune is an ice giant planet.
+This means it has a gas surface like the gas giant planets, but it has an interior composed mostly of ices and rock.
 Neptune is slightly smaller than its sister planet Uranus making it the 4th largest planet.
 However, Neptune is a little bit larger in mass than Uranus making it the 3rd largest planet by mass.